Gamote/react-native-solar-icons/INITIAL_SETUP.md

 - Ran the test script: `yarn testpack`
 - Install the package in a test project: `yarn add file:/absolute/path/to/react-native-solar-icons-v1.0.0.tgz`

+## Publish
+- Do your changes in the `main` branch.
+- Commit the changes to the repository.
+- Run `yarn build` to build the project.
+- Update the version in `package.json` to the new version.
+- Run `yarn npm publish` to publish the project.
+- Commit the version change to the repository.

 ## Clean up

 The setup is done, there is no reason to keep the `original/` folder.
 We can remove it.
 In case we discover that we need to regenerate the icons, we can always clone the repository again.

 ## Known issues

+### Wrong autocomplete when the icon is not part of the type

 Wrong autocomplete when the icon is not part of the type.
 Example: The `HandShake` is part only o the `bold` and `linear` types.
 If we try to use it like so: